-The Land Management division is responsible for the acquisition, management and sale of real property owned by the borough.
+The Division of Natural Resources Development is responsible for the acquisition, management and sale of real property owned by the borough.

 In 1963, the Mandatory Borough Act gave all newly created Boroughs the right to select ten percent of the vacant, un-appropriated, and unreserved State land within their boundaries.
 This grant was patterned after the land grant from the Federal Government to the State of Alaska as provided in the Alaska Statehood Act.